cmu-delphi/delphi-epidata/docs/api/covidcast-signals/quidel.md

 ### Estimation

-The source data from which we derive our estimates contains a number of features for every test, including localization at 5-digit Zip Code level, a TestDate and StorageDate, patient age, and unique identifiers for the device on which the test was performed, the individual test, and the result.
+The source data from which we derive our estimates contains several features for every test, including localization at a 5-digit Zip Code level, a TestDate and StorageDate, patient age, and unique identifiers for the device on which the test was performed, the individual test, and the result.
 Multiple tests are stored on each device.

 Let $$n$$ be the number of total COVID tests taken over a given time period and a given location (the test result can be negative, positive, or invalid).
 Let $$x$$ be the number of tests taken with positive results in this location over the given time period.
-We are interested in estimating the percentage of positive tests which is defined as:
+We are interested in estimating the percentage of positive tests, which is defined as:

 $$